 Advanced storage features include block and object storage.
 VM instances can be started with dedicated block storage or attached to existing block storage.
 Object (distributed) storage, which allows for data access via HTTP, is also available.

 The IDSC Advanced Computing team continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the team uses the modules utility.
-At login, modules commands set up a basic environment for the default compilers, tools, and libraries such as: the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.
+At login, module commands set up a basic environment for the default compilers, tools, and libraries such as the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.

 Users are free to install software in their home directories.
 Requests for new software are reviewed quarterly.
 Global software packages are considered when a minimum of 20 users require them.

-The AI + ML research group provides expertise and capabilities to further explore high-dimensional data.
-The following are examples of the expertise areas covered by our team:
+The AI + ML program provides expertise and capabilities to further explore high-dimensional data.
+Examples of the expertise areas covered include:

-- Classification, which appears essentially in every subject area that involves collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
-Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees and others.
+- Classification appears essentially in every subject area that involves the collection of data of different types, such as disease diagnosis based on clinical and laboratory data.
+Methods include regression (linear and logistic), artificial neural nets (ANN), k-nearest neighborhood (KNN), support vector machines (SVM), Bayesian networks, decision trees, and others.

-- Association data mining, which finds frequent combinations of attributes in databases of categorical attributes.
-The frequent combinations can be then used to develop prediction of categorical values.
+- Association data mining finds frequent combinations of attributes in databases of categorical attributes.
+The frequent combinations can be then used to develop the prediction of categorical values.

 - Text mining, particularly in terms of extracting information from published papers, thus transforming documents to vectors of relatively low dimension to enable the use of data mining methods mentioned above.

-IDSC has a sophisticated cheminformatics and compute infrastructure with a significant level of support from the institution.
+IDSC has sophisticated cheminformatics and compute infrastructure with a significant level of support from the institution.
 IDSC facilitates scientific interactions and enables efficient research using informatics and computational approaches.
-A variety of departments and centers at the University use high content and high throughout screening approaches—The Miami Project to Cure Paralysis, Diabetes Research Institute, Sylvester Comprehensive Cancer Care Center, Bascom Palmer Eye Institute, the Department of Surgery, and John P. Hussman Institute for Human Genomics.
+A variety of University departments and centers use high content and high-throughput screening approaches—The Miami Project to Cure Paralysis, Diabetes Research Institute, Sylvester Comprehensive Cancer Care Center, Bascom Palmer Eye Institute, the Department of Surgery, and John P. Hussman Institute for Human Genomics.

-Cheminformatics and computational chemistry tools—running on Advanced Computing’s Linux cluster and high-performance-application server:
+Cheminformatics and computational chemistry tools running on a Linux cluster and high-performance-application server include:

 - Leadscope Enterprise—integrated cheminformatics data mining and visualization environment; unique chemical perception (~27K custom keys; user extensions); various algorithms, HTS analysis, SAR / R-group analysis, data modeling.